bernd-wechner/Degoo/README.md

 It is written in Python and being developed under Linux.
 Being Python it's very likely highly portable, but there may be some small issues running on other systems.
 The only issues I can think of currently are:

-* It tries to use os.sep intelligently to give you a natural feel if say you're using Windows where it's \ rather than Linux of MacOS where it's /.
+* It tries to use os.sep intelligently to give you a natural feel if say you're using Windows where it's `\` rather than Linux of MacOS where it's `/`.
 But that's untested so far on Windows.

 * It uses [python-magic](https://pypi.org/project/python-magic/) to determine file types (needed for upload, as the API seems to demand this metadata).
 That may have some system dependencies.

+* It uses a custom patched version of [python-wget](https://github.com/bernd-wechner/python3-wget) as the one that pip provides is lacking some cucial features and the package seems sadly unmaintained and dead to the world.
+This patched version stands as an op Pull Request on the upstream with no action.

 A work in progress, it's not complete but at present it can reliably: